paulrobertlloyd/paulrobertlloyd-content/articles/2020-01-26-brighton_to_copenhagen.markdown

   locality: Copenhagen
   country_name: Denmark
 summary: Like all great railway journeys, this one starts with a cancellation.
-photo:
+featured:
-  - url: /media/2020/026/a1/wanderer_above_the_sea_of_fog.jpg
+  url: /media/2020/026/a1/wanderer_above_the_sea_of_fog.jpg
   alt: ‘Wanderer above the Sea of Fog’ by Caspar David Friedrich
 category:
   - hamburg
   - germany